What is it?

 - Young widow or widower with two children: $2,592

 More Information and Resources

-For more information on Social Security benefits please see the link below to Frequently Asked Questions or contact Social Security at 1-800-772-1213.
+For more information on Social Security benefits please visit the Frequently Asked Questions section on the Social Security website, or contact Social Security at 1-800-772-1213.